Skip to main content

 The Prostate Gland a Biological Overview

-The is an androgen-dependent organ, meaning its growth and function are significantly influenced by male sex hormones, primarily testosterone and its more potent derivative, dihydrotestosterone (DHT).
+The prostate gland is an androgen-dependent organ, meaning its growth and function are significantly influenced by male sex hormones, primarily testosterone and its more potent derivative, dihydrotestosterone (DHT).
 Within prostate cells, an enzyme called 5-alpha reductase converts testosterone into DHT, which then binds to androgen receptors, stimulating cellular growth and activity.
 This biological mechanism is a normal part of male physiology, supporting the gland’s role in reproduction.

 As men age, the prostate can undergo changes, most commonly manifesting as benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the gland.
 This condition can lead to urinary symptoms like frequent urination, weak stream, or difficulty emptying the bladder.
 While BPH is a common age-related occurrence, its relationship with testosterone levels, particularly in the context of therapeutic interventions, requires careful consideration.